ga-curriculum/unit-testing-in-javascript/testing-complex-routes/README.md

 **Learning objective:** By the end of this lesson, students will be able to write tests for more complex routes in Express.

-## Testing More Complex Routes
+## Testing more complex routes

-Since we have already seen how to test a simple route, let's look at how we can test a more complex route.
+Since we have already seen how to test a simple route, let's look at how we can test a more complex route in Express.
 We are still going to be working in the same file, `test/app.test.js`.

-Let's test a post route.
-We already have a post route to `users` that we are going to be testing.
-Just like with our previous tests, we'll use `describe` to group our tests and `it` to declare each test.
+Let's test a `POST` route.
+We already have a post route to `/users` provided in the starter code.
+Just like with our previous tests, we'll use `describe` to group our tests and `it` to define each test.

 ```js
 // test/app.test.js